 - Did we install our analytics tools properly?
 Do we monitor our visitor engagement using these tools?
 How do we get actionable recommendations from the data and insights we gather?

-We might have a flawed understanding on attracting customers.
-Offline, it means fancy lighting, eye-catching or thought-provoking slogans and style distinctive from competition.
-But online, it’s more about user experience: clean, straight to the point messaging, easy to navigate design and less clutter like fancy graphics, flashing banners or auto-playing videos and intrusive sounds that distract and annoy visitors.
+We might have a flawed understanding of attracting customers.
+Offline, means fancy lighting, eye-catching or thought-provoking slogans, and style distinctive from the competition.
+But online, it’s more about user experience: clean, straight-to-the-point messaging, easy-to-navigate design, and less clutter like fancy graphics, flashing banners or auto-playing videos, and intrusive sounds that distract and annoy visitors.

-Google, the leading search engine, has been emphasizing on user experience as basis for better search result rankings.
-This includes fast-loading pages and user-friendly mobile experience.
-So if we have a website bloated with unnecessary images that load slowly, not only will this distract visitors from fulfilling the desired actions, these elements will also be detrimental in the visibility of our online business as they’re likely going to rank low on relevant search queries.
+Google, the leading search engine, has been emphasizing user experience as the basis for better search result rankings.
+This includes fast-loading pages and a user-friendly mobile experience.
+So if we have a website bloated with unnecessary images that load slowly, not only will this distract visitors from fulfilling the desired actions, these elements will also be detrimental to the visibility of our online business as they’re likely going to rank low on relevant search queries.

-Once we have converted a sales, we might just think they are mere customers.
-Sometimes when products fail or services offered aren’t what they are receiving, customers usually try to voice our concerns and emotions can get tense if the issue is not addressed properly.
+Once we have converted sales, we might just think they are mere customers.
+Sometimes when products fail or the services offered aren’t what they are receiving, customers usually try to voice their concerns and emotions can get tense if the issue is not addressed properly.

 Let us ask ourselves:

-- Do we provide clear explanation on our shipping or return policy?
+- Do we provide a clear explanation of our shipping or return policy?

-The customer journey should not end when customer pays and gets the product.
+The customer journey should not end when the customer pays and gets the product.
 Customer relationship management is needed.
-If applicable, we can up sell new products we think is suitable based on customer’s previous purchase recorded on CRM system.
+If applicable, we can up-sell new products we think is suitable based on customers’ previous purchase recorded on the CRM system.